GRJ (Independent) Booking Conditions

 4. Travel Insurance

 It is a condition of booking that you take out sufficient and appropriate travel insurance cover.
 We recommend you do this at time of booking so that your deposit (less any applicable excess) is recoverable in the event of a cancellation covered by the policy.
-If you take out your own cover please provides us with details of the Insurance Company, the policy number and the 24-hour emergency telephone number prior to departure.
+When taking out your own cover please provides us with details of the insurance company, the policy number and the 24-hour emergency telephone number prior to departure or when requested.
 It is your responsibility to ensure that the insurance cover you purchase is suitable and adequate for your particular needs.
 We do not check alternative insurance policies.
-The duration of the holiday on the booking confirmation includes the day of departure and day of return and is the period to be used for insurance purposes.
+The duration of the holiday as shown on the booking confirmation includes the day of departure and day of return and is the period to be used for insurance purposes.
 Read the policy details carefully and take them with you on holiday.
 Should you choose to extend your holiday (either at the start or the end of your holiday), you will need to extend the duration of your insurance cover.
 If you choose to travel without adequate insurance cover, we will not be liable for any losses howsoever arising, in respect of which insurance cover would otherwise have been available.

 5. Holiday Prices